If your spreadsheet or API call is suddenly returning NAs or NMs instead of data, here are some potential causes and

 Intrinio's developer customers need to form their URL and headers properly to receive data.

 If you are not properly connecting, you will receive NAs or other errors.
-This can happen for a variety of reasons including a spotty internet connection, a firewall, or problems with Excel.
+This can happen for a variety of reasons including a spotty internet connection, a firewall, etc.

 Solution: Troubleshoot your connection

 Cause: Incorrect syntax

-It's very common for users to make a typo, either in their Excel formula or in their API call.
+It's very common for users to make a typo in their API call.
 This will usually not result in the sudden appearance of NAs, but it's possible if you drag a formula down or loop through some code with incorrect URLs for the API.

 Solution: Use correct syntax

-Check some examples or use the API Explorer, which will build and test your Excel/API syntax for you so you know it's right.
+Check some examples or use the API Explorer, which will build and test your API syntax for you so you know it's right.

 The meaning of "nm"